equinor/dm-core-packages/example/README.md

    #### Backend

-   Install dm-cli locally
+   Navigate to the `example` folder:

     - Initialize and activate virtual env
         - `python3 -m venv .venv`
         - `source .venv/bin/activate`
-    - Install dm-cli package by running `pip install dm-cli`
+        - Install dm-cli package by running `pip install -r requirements.txt`.

-2. Build the required packages locally (dm-core and dm-core-plugins).
+2. Navigate to the root of the project, and build the local packages.
     - Run `yarn build:dm-core && yarn build:dm-core-plugins`
-3. Navigate to the `example` folder, then pull and start API services
+3. Navigate to the `example` folder, then pull and start API services.
-    - `docker-compose pull && docker-compose up -d`
+    - Run `docker-compose pull && docker-compose up -d`
-4. Navigate to the `example` folder, then run shell script to load dmss data.
-If the command fails, try updating dm-cli before retrying.
+4. From the `example` folder, load data into the database.
-    - `./reset-all.sh validate-entities`
+    - Run `./reset-all.sh`
-5. Start the test app
+5. Start the test app.
-    - `yarn start:example`
+    - Run `yarn start:example`

 ## Running (Windows)